+COASTLINE PROTECTION

-COASTLINE PROTECTION Healthy coral reefs are highly efficient wave breakers, buffering more than 90% of incoming wave height and energy.
-Reefs reduce damages from coastal storm flooding by over 50%, equivalent to US\$4 Billion annually.
+Healthy coral reefs are highly efficient wave breakers, buffering more than 90% of incoming wave height and energy.
+Reefs reduce damages from coastal storm flooding by over 50%, equivalent to US\$4 billion annually.

 Figure 1.
 Coral Reef Services.
-Healthy and intact coral reefs provide critical ecosystem services that amount to an equivalent of nearly US\$10 Trillion per year.
+Healthy and intact coral reefs provide critical ecosystem services that amount to an equivalent of nearly US\$10 trillion per year.
 They often occur in close proximity to other coastal ecosystems such as mangroves and seagrasses, with mutual interdependence, and provide effective nature-based solutions, for example in coastal protection.

-17 UN Environment et al. 2018 18 Kittinger et al. 2012 19 Teh et al. 2013 20 Spalding et al. 2017 21 Molinski et al. 2009 22 Dyshlovoy and Honecker 2020 23 Costanza et al. 2014 24 IMF 2021
+17 UN Environment Programme et al. 2018

+18 Kittinger et al. 2012

+19 Teh et al. 2013

+20 Spalding et al. 2017

+22 Dyshlovoy and Honecker 2020

+23 Costanza et al. 2014

+24 IMF 2021

 Coral reefs are also exceptionally important to ocean life.
-The over 800 species of reef building corals 25 create habitats that harbour an estimated 32% of all named marine species (excluding microbes and fungi).26 For some groups, such as fishes, the percentage is even higher: of the ~16,800 named marine fish species 27, ~6,300 (over 37%) are associated with tropical reef environments.28 However, recent estimates suggest that more than 90% of coral reef species have not been named and that total reef species numbers exceed 800,000.29 This level of diversity is particularly impressive given that reefs only cover about 285,000 km2, which is less than 0.1% of the surface area of the ocean.30 Coral reefs are also rich with symbiotic relationships amongst species, honed by millions of years of evolution.
-The disruption of these symbioses by climate change threatens reef biodiversity and the function of the entire reef system.31
+The over 800 species of reef-building corals 25 create habitats that harbour an estimated 32% of all named marine species (excluding microbes and fungi) 26.
+For some groups, such as fishes, the percentage is even higher: of the ~16,800 named marine fish species 27, ~6,300 (over 37%) are associated with tropical reef environments 28.
+However, recent estimates suggest that more than 90% of coral reef species have not been named and that total reef species numbers exceed 800,000 29.
+This level of diversity is particularly impressive given that reefs only cover about 285,000 km2, which is less than 0.1% of the surface area of the ocean 30.
+Coral reefs are also rich with symbiotic relationships among species, honed by millions of years of evolution.
+The disruption of these symbioses by climate change threatens reef biodiversity and the function of the entire reef system 31.

-Coral reefs represent a prime example of the role of nature-based solutions to societal threats associated with climate change and natural hazards.
-For example, reefs provide a highly effective physical barrier that protects homes, businesses, and infrastructure against storm waves and tsunamis.
-A healthy reef can reduce coastal wave energy by up to 97%.32 Across more than 70,000 km of coral reef coastlines, living reefs reduce 1) the annual expected damages from storms by more than US\$4 Billion and 2) the number of people affected by flooding by 45%.33 In the United States and its territories alone, the annual value of flood risk reduction provided by coral reefs is more than 18,000 lives and US\$1.8 Billion.34 Without reefs, it has been estimated that annual damage would more than double, and that flooding of land would increase by 69%.35
+Management of coral reefs is a prime example of a nature-based solution in that, as well as safeguarding the ecosystem, it provides societal benefits through mitigation of risks posed by climate change and natural hazards.
+For example, most reefs provide a highly effective physical barrier that protects homes, businesses, and infrastructure against storm waves and tsunamis.
+A healthy reef can reduce coastal wave energy by up to 97% 32.
+Across more than 70,000 km of coral reef coastlines, living reefs reduce 1) the annual expected damages from storms by more than US\$4 billion and 2) the number of people affected by flooding by 45% 33.
+In the United States and its territories alone, the annual value of flood risk reduction provided by coral reefs is more than 18,000 lives affected and US\$1.8 billion 34.
+Without reefs, it has been estimated that annual damage would more than double, and that flooding of land would increase by 69% 35.